SlippingGitty/Linux-Surface-Wizard/README.md

 1, 2, preferably 3, then optionally 4.
 If neccessary, 5, then finish with 6 and reboot to see if it worked.

 ### Hey!
 Something isn't working!
-lol submit an issue and I'll get to you as soon as I can.
+Submit an issue and we'll get to you as soon as possible.
 ___

 Or you can do it manually! https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup